Thank you to our partners for providing this post.

 While the healthcare system in Singapore is largely privatized, it’s important to note that there are still some basic coverage measures that are provided by the government.
 These include hospitalization, outpatient treatment and surgery, maternity benefits, and preventive services such as screenings and vaccinations.

 The first thing you should do when you move to Singapore is to find out about the country’s education system.
-If you have children, it’s important to know what are in your area and what their tuition costs are.
+If you have children, it’s important to know what the best schools are in your area and what their tuition costs are.
 Once you have this information, you can make a decision about where to live based on what school district will work best for your family.

 Finding A Job